Bhaktisiddhanta Sarasvati: Teaching

-In 1895, Srila Bhaktisiddhanta Sarasvati Prabhupāda decided to discontinue his studies at Sanskrit College due to a dispute about the astronomical calculations of the principal, Mahesh Chandra Nyayratna.
-A good friend of his father, the King of Tripura Bir Chandra Manikya, offered Sarasvati a position as secretary and historian at the royal court, which afforded him enough financial independence for pursuing his studies independently.
-Taking advantage of his access to the royal library, he pored over both Indian and Western works of history, philosophy, and religion and started his own astronomy school in Calcutta.
-After the king died in 1896, his heir Radha Kishore Manikya requested Sarasvati to tutor the princes at the palace and offered him full pension, which Srila Bhaktisiddhanta Prabhupada accepted till 1908.
+In 1895, Bhaktisiddhanta Sarasvati discontinued his studies at Sanskrit College due to a dispute about the astronomical calculations of the principal, Mahesh Chandra Nyayratna.
+An associate of his father, the King of Tripura Bir Chandra Manikya, offered him a position as secretary and historian at the royal court, which afforded him financial independence to pursue his studies independently.
+With access to the royal library, he studied Indian and Western works of history, philosophy, and religion and also started astronomy school in Calcutta.

-Although equipped with an excellent modern and traditional education, and with an enviable social status among the intellectual and political elite of Calcutta and Tripura, along with the resources that it had brought, Srila Bhaktisiddhanta Prabhupada nonetheless began to question his choices at a stage that many would regard as the epitome of success.
-His soul-searching led him to quit the comforts of his bhadralok lifestyle and search for an ascetic spiritual teacher.
-On Bhaktivinoda's direction, he approached Gaurakishora Dasa Babaji, a Gaudiya Vaishnava who regularly visited Bhaktivinoda's house and was renowned for his asceticism and bhakti.
-In January 1901, according to his own testimony, Siddhanta Sarasvati accepted the Babaji as his guru.
+After the king died in 1896, his heir, Radha Kishore Manikya, requested Sarasvati to tutor the princes, a position Bhaktisiddhanta Sarasvati held till 1908.
+Bhaktisiddhanta was eventually unsatisfied with the bhadralok lifestyle and searched for an ascetic spiritual teacher.
+On Bhaktivinoda's direction, he approached Gaurakishora Dasa Babaji, a Gaudiya Vaishnava ascetic and close of associate of Bhaktivinoda.
+In January 1901, according to his own testimony, he accepted Gaurakishora as his guru.
 (Note: While it is still being debated what kind of diksha – pancaratrika (into a mantra) or bhagavata (into the name of Krishna) – did Bhaktisiddhanta receive from Gaurakishora Dasa Bababji, there are indications in his own writings that he received the Hare Krishna mantra along with an instruction to chant it a certain number of times a day.)
-According to the Gaudiya mutt follower's, along with his initiation (diksha) he received a new name, Shri Varshabhanavi-devi-dayita Dasa ("servant of Krishna, the beloved of Radha"), which he adopted until new titles were conferred upon him.
+Along with his initiation (diksha) (Note: The specific diksha – pancaratrika (into a mantra) or bhagavata (into the name of Krishna) that Bhaktisiddhanta received from Gaurakishora Dasa Bababji is debated.
+However, there are indications in his own writings that he received the Hare Krishna mantra along with an instruction to chant it a certain number of times a day.) he received a new name, Shri Varshabhanavi-devi-dayita Dasa ("servant of Krishna, the beloved of Radha").